ckan/ckan/doc/sysadmin-guide.rst

 search.

 --------------------------------------
-Moving a dataset between Organizations
+Moving a dataset between organizations
 --------------------------------------

 To move a dataset between Organizations, visit the dataset's Edit page.
 Choose